Gaza fire kills 17 from one family during birthday party - NewsBreak

 “The disaster was that no one came out alive to tell us the truth of things,” he said.
 “I do not think that it was stored gasoline.”

-Abu Raya said those killed were from three generations of Abu Rayas — a couple, their five sons, two daughters-in-law and eight grandchildren.
-The identities of the remaining victims were not immediately known.
+Those killed were from three generations — a couple, their five sons and one daughter, two daughters-in-law and 11 grandchildren, according to Abu Raya and Mohammed Jadallah who had married into the Abu Raya family.

-Later Friday, the bodies were moved from the hospital morgue to a mosque ahead of burial.

 Gaza faces a severe energy crisis, largely because of a crippling Israeli-Egyptian border blockade that has been in place since the Islamic militant Hamas seized control of the territory 15 years ago.